felidadae/owca/docs/score_algorithm.rst

 Grafana dashboard
 *****************

-We prepared graphana dashboard for visualization of the results mentioned in $(Scores for our testing workloads).
+We prepared graphana dashboard for visualization of the results mentioned in `Scores for our testing workloads`_.
-The dashbord yaml file is available at: `examples/kubernetes/monitoring/prometheus/graphana_score.yaml`
+The dashbord yaml file is available at: `examples/kubernetes/monitoring/prometheus/graphana_score.yaml`_.